DiscreteTom/stickdeck-rs/README.md

 > Next time you want to use Stickdeck, you only need to run `stickdeck` and click `Start Server`.

 ### Client Side (PC)

+> [!NOTE]
+> The Steam version and the GitHub version are totally the same,
+> but configuring via Steam is easier for most users.

 #### Install from Steam